-- Leaving up a link to a third party page that has changed their URL or moved their page
+- Leaving up a link to a third-party page that has changed its URL or moved its page

 So how will broken links damage your web presence?
 Broken links will ultimately hurt your authority online.
-If a user reaches an error instead of your website, they may assume you are no longer in business or simply unprofessional.
+If a user reaches an error instead of your website, they may assume you are no longer open or simply unprofessional.

-And it will hurt your SEO because Google will see a high bounce rate (the time it takes people to leave your website) and they will rank you lower due to this.
-When you have links that go where they should and contain great content, people will linger longer and Google will see you as a great place to send future users.
+And it will hurt your SEO because Google will see a high bounce rate (the time it takes people to leave your website), and they will rank you lower due to this.
+But, on the other hand, when you have working links that contain great content, people will linger longer, and Google will see you as a great place to send future users.

 In the end, broken links will damage your conversion rate.
-When people click on a link they expect to go where they asked.
+When people click on a link, they expect to go where they asked.
 When they don’t, they will lose interest in your site and shoot for a website that works.
-This will hurt your business when you lose potential leads to broken links.
+Users leaving your site hurts your business and may cost you potential leads.

 The good news is, it is not that difficult to fix broken links.
 The bad news is, it takes time to find all your broken links and redirect them.
 Once you locate broken links you simply need to redirect the link to the proper page or get rid of the link if it is simply irrelevant.

 The best way to fix broken links: Never have broken links.
-This can be done through a properly managed web presence.
-At HVAC Webmasters we have an entire team on staff who watch over our clients’ websites so that broken links never happen in the first place.
+You can ensure working links through a properly managed web presence.
+At HVAC Webmasters, we have an entire team on staff who watch over our clients’ websites so that broken links never happen in the first place.
 Talk to us today about how to ensure your web presence is not damaged by pesky broken links.